Quiet time and time-out: what are they?

 - If your child argues or yells, try not to respond.
 Start timing only when your child is calm.

-- If your child keeps leaving time-out, calmly and gently take them back to the time-out area until they stay there quietly.
-You might need to sit quietly nearby to make sure your child stays.
+- If your child keeps leaving quiet time or time-out, calmly and gently take them back to the time-out or quiet time area until they stay there quietly.
+If you’re using time-out, you might need to sit quietly nearby to make sure your child stays.

-- If your child still doesn’t follow the original instruction when they come out of quiet time or time-out, they’ll need to go back to time-out.
+- If your child still doesn’t follow the original instruction when they come out of quiet time or time-out, they’ll need to go back.

-Keeping track of time-out or quiet time can help you see whether the strategy is working for you and your child.
-Write down on a calendar how often and for how long your child goes into time-out or quiet time.
-If you see a reduction after a couple of weeks, you’ll know these strategies are working.
+Keeping track of quiet time or time-out can help you see whether the strategy is working for you and your child.
+Write down on a calendar how often and for how long your child goes into quiet time or time-out.
+If you see a reduction after a couple of weeks, you’ll know the strategy is working.
 If you feel that the strategy isn’t helping with your child’s behaviour, talk to your GP or child and family health nurse.

 Quiet time and time-out for children with developmental concerns, disability or autism

 Quite time or time-out can help you discourage challenging behaviour in autistic children or children with developmental delays.
-These strategies can also help children calm down.
+These strategies can give children a break from sensory input and overwhelming situations and help them calm down.

 But quiet time and time-out aren’t recommended for autistic children who: